-I was too busy to make it to my building’s front entrance to catch a taxi, so I called an ambulance.
+I was too dizzy to make it to my building’s front entrance to catch a taxi, so I called an ambulance.
 The paramedics showed up a short time later.
 When they loaded me in the ambulance, they rechecked my blood pressure.
 It was still high, but not dangerously so.
 At that point I was freaking out, thinking that ER was going to brush me off as a psych patient and not take the physical stuff seriously.
 I was upset and started crying, and told the paramedics there was no point in me going to ER.
 They assured me that my physical issues were concerning and they would advocate for those to be taken seriously.
 After several minutes of cry-fest, I decided to go ahead and go to ER, mostly because I didn’t think I could walk back to my apartment from the ambulance.

 After waiting for a while in the waiting room with paramedics, a triage nurse directed me to a chair in the triage area to wait in.
 I had no further contact with ER staff until 3 hours later when the psychiatric triage nurse came to talk to me.
 The initial triage nurse had entered into their system that my presenting complaint was depression.

 I was so upset with this, and I wish I hadn’t had such a strong emotional reaction because it made me less able to stand up for myself.
 I asked to talk to the nurse who had triaged me, and she was defending her decision, saying I was in ER for a mix of things and she had to pick one so she had picked depression.
 She showed me the triage form she had completed for me based on what ambulance had said, and based on that my presenting concerns were shortness of breath, dizziness, and hypertension, and depression was part of my history.
 Yet when entering me into the hospital system, it was depression.

 I asked to speak to a manager, but with it being a weekend there wasn’t a manager on duty, so she brought in the ER charge nurse.
-Of course the charge nurse backed the triage nurse, minimized my physical concerns, and was disgustingly patronizing.
-Any time I swore she shushed me and told me not to swear because there were senior citizens around.
+Of course, the charge nurse backed the triage nurse, minimized my physical concerns, and was disgustingly patronizing.
+Any time I swore, she shushed me and told me not to swear because there were senior citizens around.

 This hospital is part of Vancouver Coastal Health, an organization that has traumatized me before, both when I have been a patient and when I was an employee (I’m a nurse) being bullied.
-While they proudly claim to have processes in place for dealing with complains, I know from experience that what they actually do is brush things under the rug rather than acknowledging and dealing with them.
+While they proudly claim to have processes in place for dealing with complaints, I know from experience that what they actually do is brush things under the rug rather than acknowledging and dealing with them.
 They steadfastly refused to admit that the workplace bullying I experienced actually happened.
 Their modus operandi seems to be making the whole ordeal as stressful as possible for the person making the complaint.

 Unsurprisingly, this has set me back in terms of my depression.
-I’m prone to developing psychomotor retardation (a depressive symptoms involving slowing of movement and thoughts) in response to overwhelming stressors.
+I’m prone to developing psychomotor retardation (a depressive symptom involving slowing of movement and thoughts) in response to overwhelming stressors.
 Combine that with ongoing dizziness and moving around is quite the challenge.